 Follow these easy steps to create an Excel pivot table, so you can quickly summarize Excel data.
 Watch the short video to see the steps, or follow the written steps.
 Get the free workbook, to follow along.
 There's also an interactive pivot table below, that you can try, before you build your own!

 NOTE: This tutorial gives you a quick overview of creating a pivot table, with a short video, and basic steps.
-For detailed tutorial, go to the How to Plan and Set Up a Pivot Table page.
+For a detailed tutorial, go to the How to Plan and Set Up a Pivot Table page.

 Watch this video, to see the steps for creating a pivot table in Excel 2013 and later.
 There are written instructions below the video, and the full Video Transcript is at the end of the page.

 Before you create a pivot table, organize your data into rows and columns, and create an Excel Table.
 There are instructions here.

-In this example the source data contains information about food sales, in two regions -- East and West.
+In this example the source data set contains information about food sales, in two regions -- East and West.